|Nutrition Facts (per serving)|

-Combine the water, salt, and sugar in a large bowl.
+Combine water, salt, and sugar in a large bowl.
 Stir to dissolve.

-Add the remaining ingredients, along with the ice, and stir so that the liquid is fully chilled.
+Add remaining ingredients, along with ice, and stir so that liquid is fully chilled.

-Pour the brine into a heavy gallon zipper bag.
-Add the fish, squeeze excess air out of the bag and seal it.
+Pour brine into a heavy gallon zipper bag.
+Add fish, squeeze excess air out of bag, and seal it.
 You can use another type of container as long as it has a lid.

-Refrigerate overnight, and take it out of the fridge about half an hour before you're ready to cook the fish.
-Rinse with cold water and proceed with your recipe as directed.
+Refrigerate overnight, and take it out of fridge about half an hour before you're ready to cook fish.
+Rinse with cold water and proceed with recipe as directed.